 Rosen Centre Q. What is your best tip about Rosen Centre?

 The fifth floor of Rosen Centre's parking garage is the perfect spot to watch fireworks from surrounding theme parks.
-Depending on the season, you can catch firework shows from Universal Orlando, SeaWorld, and Walt Disney World, all in one night without leaving the hotel.
+Depending on the season, you can catch firework shows from Universal Studios Orlando, SeaWorld Orlando and Walt Disney World, all in one night without leaving the hotel.
 Q. What is a can't-miss feature of this hotel?
 The food.
 The eateries within the Rosen Centre are like a foodie's paradise.
 Between eight different food and beverage outlets, there's something to satisfy everyone.
 Guests who are looking to avoid "hotel food" surely would miss out on a great dining experience.
 Everglades Restaurant, where you can enjoy the best fine dining experience in a casual, relaxed atmosphere, is often compared to the best steak houses in town, but at a much better value.
-It is one of few restaurants in Orlando that serves buffalo fillet, venison and gator chowder.
+It is one of the few restaurants in Orlando that serve buffalo fillet, venison and gator chowder.
 Q. What do visitors tend to miss or not know about Orlando?
 Central Florida is one of the few places you can watch the sun rise over the ocean (Cocoa Beach) and watch the sun set over the ocean (Clearwater Beach) on the same day.
 Be sure to check out Orlando's local flavor.
 Neighborhoods surrounding downtown Orlando and Winter Park are great for finding small, one-of-a-kind eateries, shops and entertainment venues.
 With the variety of things to do and places to visit, it is best to seek information through our guest services/concierge staff in order to maximize your visit.
 Q. How can visitors make the most of Orlando's great shopping?
 Stop by the guest services desk at the hotel.
 They will have coupons and discount cards for the major shopping venues in Orlando.
+JACK OF ALL TRADES pen-and-ink caricatures that adorn the walls of Jack's Place at Rosen Plaza.
+For 30 years, Rosen's father, Jack, worked as a safety engineer at the Waldorf Astoria Hotel in New York.
+A gifted artist, Jack started a tradition of sketching portraits of visiting dignitaries and celebrities, which his subjects would happily autograph.
+These playful caricatures depicted luminaries such as Jacqueline Kennedy, Indira Gandhi, Duke Ellington, Winston Churchill and many more.
+After his father's passing, Rosen found the extensive collection of sketches hidden away in a closet in his parents' home.
+Today, a selection of Jack Rosen's caricatures lend a whimsical air to the walls of the restaurant that was named in his honor, giving visitors the chance to enjoy this unique piece of history. -Rosie Leonetti